DataSwell/brazil_ecommerce_analytics/README.md

 	- Where live the customers with the most value of orders?
 	- Are products bought more in some regions than in others?
 	- Where are the top-selling companies located
-		- 4 of the 5 top seller are located in Sao Paulo.
-The 2nd best seller is located in
+		- 4 of the 5 top seller are located in the state Sao Paulo.
+The 2nd best seller is located in the state Bahia.
 	- Which products do the top-selling companies sell?
+		- 1) Mostly watch_gifts with around 17% of total sales volume of watch_gifts.
+The seller earns 200k of his 230k total sales volume with watches.
+He sold 1155 items with an average price of 198.47 brazil real per item.
+		- 2) The main business are computers, in this category he holds 75% of the total sales volume.
+Also around 75% of his total earnings are based on selling computers.
+He sold 410 items with an average price of 543,36.
+Compared to the number one seller, he sold less items, but computers have a higher average price then watches.
+		- 3) 82.5% of his sales volume are made with bed & bath articels.
+In this category he holds around 16% of the total sales volume.
+The avergae price with 100.92 is lower then computers and watches but he sold nearly 2000 items.

 ![oilst_customer_seller_data_dasboard](https://user-images.githubusercontent.com/63445819/222457149-ed6b2fef-2239-444c-995d-3e2e99d92a54.png)